dariomba/full-text-search/README.md

 ## Usage

-Once the application is running, open your web browser and go to http://localhost to access the UI.
+Once the application is running, open your web browser and go to http://localhost, or http://localhost:5173 in development mode, to access the UI.
 You can start searching for movies using the search bar provided.

 ## Dataset